htimsk/SecureKey/luks-unattended.md

     key access from certain IPs (e.g. your home external IP)
   * The unlock script can try do detect if it is running in the correct environment by scanning for WiFi networks, checking the MAC address of the default gateway, etc.

+#### Key server unavailability

-Being able to delete the encryption key remotely, and thus help protect the LUKS container in case of theft, is a desirable feature from a security standpoint.
+Having the key on a remote server, allows us to remove it in case of theft, to protect the encrypted data.
+This a desirable feature from a security standpoint.
 On the other hand, it may cause data availablity issues.
 If during a system boot, the server hosting the key is unavailable, the container will not unlock.
 For this reason, we also create a manual decryption key, to be used in those cases.